 Keeping up with a tech career path can be a full-time job.
 From the push to automate, to cool new tools, to moving from on-premise to cloud, it’s a scramble to keep up.
 Sometimes, keeping your stack modern requires a career change.
 In this, you’re not alone.

 The latest data shows that half of the American workforce is planning on changing their job this year.
 Pew Research says one in every five is switching careers.
-If you’re considering an IT career change, it’s normal to be nervous about it.
+If you’re considering an IT career shift, it’s normal to be nervous about it.
 Perhaps you’ve been in your role for a long time and know that to make more money or use the newest tool, you have to leave.
 This article will help you make that move.

 Don’t Wait Until You Need a Tech Job to Start Looking for One